Skip to content

 Memory usage#

-This section tries to give an overview why and how memory is being used in aes70 devices implemented using libaes70.
-It aims to help understand how much memory will be used by a device and what can be done to reduce memory usage when it becomes a problem.
+This section provides an overview of why and how memory is used in AES70 devices implemented using libaes70.
+It aims to help you understand how much memory will be used by a device and what can be done to reduce memory usage when it becomes a problem.

 AES70 objects#

 Each AES70 object will have a certain size.
-This can be broken down into the following items
+This can be broken down into the following components:

 Description Size Comments